 The copper mining is one of the main financial sources of Chile.
 However, the wastes produced by this mining industry can represent a huge source of contaminants to the environment - water, soil and air if they are not managed properly.
-Currently, most of the wastes are not reprocessed and reused in the production processes, hence storage is the only viable option for management.
-The residues are totally devoid of organic matter, very low contents of essential plant nutrients (0.1 mg kg-1 total nitrogen, 0.1-0.2 mg kg-1 total phosphorous) and very high levels of copper (2369 -2420 mg kg-1).
+Currently, most of the wastes are not reprocessed and reused in the production processes; hence storage is the only viable option for management.
+The residues are totally devoid of organic matter; very low contents of essential plant nutrients (0.1 mg kg-1 total nitrogen, 0.1-0.2 mg kg-1 total phosphorous) and very high levels of copper (2369 -2420 mg kg-1).
 Consequently, native vegetation cover cannot establish on these surfaces for years leading to wind and water erosion that spread the contaminants into the surrounding environment.
 Recently, the application of Vetiver grass for rehabilitation of various mine tailings has been demonstrated to be effective, inexpensive and easy to implement.
-In 2005, a series of demonstration trials using Vetiver grass technology were set up at two copper mines in the central region of Chile to study: 1) whether Vetiver can grow on highly contaminated copper waste rocks and tailings dam as well as in the extreme weather conditions, namely high altitude, cold and wet winter, very hot and dry summer at Lo Aguirre mine, 2) whether Vetiver is effective in stabilising the tailings dam sawell as well as well as well as well as well as a well as well as a well as a set of the tailings dams as well as the tailings dam wall (built with copper tailings material only) and in protecting fresh and old tailings dams as well as waste rock dump from wind and water erosion at El Soldado mine (Fonseca et al, 2006).
+In 2005, a series of demonstration trials using Vetiver grass technology were set up at two copper mines in the central region of Chile to study: 1) whether Vetiver can grow on highly contaminated copper waste rocks and tailings dam as well as in the extreme weather conditions, namely high altitude, cold and wet winter, very hot and dry summer at Lo Aguirre mine, 2) whether Vetiver is effective in stabilizing the tailings dam wall (built with copper tailings material only) and in protecting fresh and old tailings dams as well as waste rock dump from wind and water erosion at El Soldado mine (Fonseca et al, 2006).
 The encouraging results from these trials were presented in the Latin American Vetiver Conference in Santiago, Chile (Arochas et al, 2010) as followings.

-At Lo Aguirre mining site, after 3 months of planting about 80% of cultivated Vetiver plants survived and grew well on highly contaminated copper waste rocks and tailings dams, but some of them were grazed by rabbits and horses (Figure 60).
-After five years of cultivation, a poor survival rate of Vetiver recorded (15%) was mainly due to dehydration and herbivores (Figure 61).
+At Lo Aguirre mining site, after 3 months of planting about 80% of cultivated Vetiver plants survived and grew well on highly contaminated copper waste rocks and tailings dams, but some of them were grazed by rabbits and horses (Figure 67).
+After five years of cultivation, a poor survival rate of Vetiver recorded (15%) was mainly due to dehydration and herbivores (Figure 68).
 Many plants were observed with unrecoverable damage and some with complete disappearance.
 However, the survived plants were not noticed with any damage and showed good development with plant height of over 100 cm.
-There was no significant difference observed between Vetiver planted with and without top soils.
+There was no significant difference observed between Vetiver planted with and without topsoil.
 The findings provided an important evidence that Vetiver can survive strong aridity and intense cold in 4 years since its planting.
-The dry plants shown in Figure 61 are the dormant form of Vetiver in winter and they will regrow upon the arrival of spring season.
-The study also confirmed that Vetiver can grow well at an elevated place with the altitude of 3500 m.
+The dry plants shown in Figure 68 are the dormant form of Vetiver in winter and they will regrow upon the arrival of spring season.
+The study also confirmed that Vetiver can grow well at an elevated place with the altitude of 3,500 m.

-Figure 60.
+Figure 67.
 Vetiver establishment on copper waste rocks (left) and Vetiver grazed by herbivores (right) after 3 months of cultivation.
 Source: Arochas et al, 2010.

-Figure 61.
+Figure 68.
 Vetiver growth (left) and grazed (right) by herbivores after 5 years of establishment.
 Source: Arochas et al, 2010.

-At El Soldado mining site, all Vetiver plants survived on sand tailings and reached a height of about 35 cm after 2 months of cultivation (Figure 62).
-However, after 5 years of establishment without irrigation (except the first 7 months after planting) and fertilization, only 25% of Vetiver was observed to be survive (Figure 63) with the extensive root system of about 85 cm depth (Figure 64).
+At El Soldado mining site, all Vetiver plants survived on sand tailings and reached a height of about 35 cm after 2 months of cultivation (Figure 69).
+However, after 5 years of establishment without irrigation (except the first 7 months after planting) and fertilization, only 25% of Vetiver was observed to be survive (Figure 70) with the extensive root system of about 85 cm depth (Figure 71).
 It may be concluded that majority of Vetiver cannot adapt to the hostile conditions of new planting site without irrigation and fertilization in a long period.